MicrosoftDocs/customer-insights/ci-docs/journeys/copilot-consent-journeys.md

 [!INCLUDE [consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

 There are three levels of consent to use generative AI Copilot features in Customer Insights - Journeys.
-Consent is global for all users and all Copilot features in Customer Insights - Journeys.
-The three levels of consent, which can be found at **Settings** > **Feature switches** > **Copilot**, are the following:
+Consent is global for all users and all Copilot features in Customer Insights - Journeys, except for the Copilot for model-driven apps, which is controlled solely by [the following Power Platform Admin Center settings](https://learn.microsoft.com/power-apps/maker/model-driven-apps/add-ai-copilot).
+Within Customer insights the three levels of consent, which can be found at **Settings** > **Feature switches** > **Copilot**, are the following:
 - **Global Opt-in consent**: **On** indicates you agree to enable all Copilot and/or Bing Search-powered features and acknowledge that AI-generated content should be reviewed before use.
 Default is **On**.
 - **Global cross-geography data flow consent**: On indicates that you agree that data may be stored and processed outside of your geographic region, compliance boundary, or national cloud instance.
 If you're in a region where Azure OpenAI is deployed such as the United States and Switzerland, this field doesn't display (the default is **On** and can't be changed).
 Default is **Off** for all other regions where Azure OpenAI isn't deployed.
 - **Global data sharing consent**: **On** indicates that you agree to allow Microsoft to capture and review inputs and outputs from Copilot features to improve Microsoft's models, features, and services.
 Default is **Off**.